microsoft/FluidFramework/api-report/sequence-deprecated.api.md

 import { IChannelAttributes } from '@fluidframework/datastore-definitions';
 import { IChannelFactory } from '@fluidframework/datastore-definitions';
 import { IChannelServices } from '@fluidframework/datastore-definitions';
-import { IChannelStorageService } from '@fluidframework/datastore-definitions';
 import { IFluidDataStoreRuntime } from '@fluidframework/datastore-definitions';
 import { IFluidHandle } from '@fluidframework/core-interfaces';
-import { IFluidSerializer } from '@fluidframework/shared-object-base';
 import { IJSONSegment } from '@fluidframework/merge-tree';
-import { Interval } from '@fluidframework/sequence';
-import { IntervalCollection } from '@fluidframework/sequence';
 import { ISegment } from '@fluidframework/merge-tree';
-import { ISequencedDocumentMessage } from '@fluidframework/protocol-definitions';
-import { ISharedIntervalCollection } from '@fluidframework/sequence';
 import { ISharedObject } from '@fluidframework/shared-object-base';
-import { ISummaryTreeWithStats } from '@fluidframework/runtime-definitions';
 import { Jsonable } from '@fluidframework/datastore-definitions';
 import { PropertySet } from '@fluidframework/merge-tree';
 import { Serializable } from '@fluidframework/datastore-definitions';
-import { SharedObject } from '@fluidframework/shared-object-base';
 import { SharedSegmentSequence } from '@fluidframework/sequence';
 import { SharedSequence } from '@fluidframework/sequence';
 import { SubSequence } from '@fluidframework/sequence';